icamacho1/lambda_automation/README.md

 python3 compile.py -c
 ```

-* To upload the project to an already existing lambda: (**IMPORTANT**: Remember to pick the right name in the config and the handler)
+* To upload the project to an already existing lambda: (**IMPORTANT**: Remember to pick the right name and handler in the config file! )
 ```bash
 python3 compile.py -u
 ```